iissme/asyncio-mongo-reflection/README.md

 Library is in early stage of development so please be patient.
 * Reflections support nesting (i.e. dicts inside dicts or deques inside deques).
 Mixed nesting is work in progress.
 * You can choose where to store your reflections: in existing mongodb objects or create new ones.
-* For each operation on python object there is minimal equivalent for mongo.
+* For each operation on python object there is a minimal equivalent for mongo.
 For example you want to insert something in deque that is nested deeply inside your reflection.
 This roughfly reflects to:
  ```{'$push': {'nested.nested.nested': {'$each': [your_val], '$position': insert_position'}}```

 ## Install